FORFIRM has become partner of the Open Innovation network

 The company is headquartered in Durham and was founded on November 10, 2005 by IBM, Novell, Philips, Red Hat, and Sony., While NEC became a member later.

-OIN (acronym of Open Innovation Project) owns the patents for the Commerce One services, previously purchased by Novell for 15.5 million dollars, which cover several fundamental processes in the currently used.
+OIN (acronym of Open Innovation Network) owns the patents for the Commerce One services, previously purchased by Novell for 15.5 million dollars, which cover several fundamental processes in the currently used.

-The founders of OIN intend to discourage the legal threats directed against Linux and the applications related to it, in order to protect the s.
+The founders of OIN intend to discourage the legal threats directed against Linux and the applications related to it, in order to protect it.
 In April 2010, OIN had more than 100 companies licensed (licensee).

 The technologies developed by the Open Innovation Project